 /boot is a separated FAT32 partition and it will be visible and editable even on Windows PC.
 So just insert your SD card with HA into your PC or laptop and add this line to the end of

 Now we can attach ZigBee shield to our server, bring back the SD card and boot Home Assistant.
-The last thing we need to do without web UI is to find out device address for our new shield.
+Then wee need to find our device address.
 Usually it is

-/dev/ttyAMA0.
-But if you don’t want to guess, device address can be found using ssh connection to your Home Assistant.
+Alternatively device address could be found using ssh connection to your Home Assistant.
 By default ssh is not enabled in hassio.
 To enable it you need to install SSH server add-on.

 Assuming we can connect to our HA via ssh, the next step is to execute command there: